 Each development will vary is price depending on its complexity and required survey input.
 If you’d like more advice, please don’t hesitate to contact us via email or a phone call for a fixed fee proposal.

 There are typically two main types available;

 1. Building Subdivision – When a Draftsman or architect has design and achieved approval from council for a development permit.
 Usually required for lots less than 400 square meters in area were council will want to see exactly what is proposed to be built on each lot.
 An Architect or Draftsman will complete the initial development application.

 2. Land Subdivision – Where no architectural design is required as the lots created are large (generally over 400 square meters) enough to facilitate a minimum 10mx15m building and allow for required garden area.
 In this instance a licensed surveying firm, like Reddie Surveys, can complete the initial town planning application.

-Once the initial Town planning permit has been achieved either by an Architect/ Town Planner (for a building subdivision) or by a licensed land surveying firm (for a Land subdivision) a formal subdivision application can be made.
+Once the initial Town planning permit has been achieved either by an Architect/ Town Planner (for Building Subdivision) or by a licensed land surveying firm (for Land subdivision) a formal application can be made.